Here are four reasons you may want to do this:

 While this method is typically the most reliable way to decipher traffic stats, it’s not 100% foolproof.
 Here’s why:

 - Some bloggers/webmasters will fabricate traffic stats (in order to get the advertisers money);

 - Not everyone has Google Analytics installed.
 Many will rely on less than accurate analytics platforms (e.g. WordPress plugins) for their data;

 - Google Analytics can be easily mis-installed and thus, data isn’t always accurate.
 If reported traffic sounds too high, try checking their website for duplicate GA code (or ask them what their bounce rate is—a super-low bounce rate is often a good indicator of duplicate GA code)

 We recommend looking to traffic estimation tools (as mentioned above) to confirm numbers quoted by webmasters/bloggers.
 If they’re in the same ballpark, they’re most likely accurate.

-A few bonus tips for estimating traffic
+BONUS: a few more tips for (roughly) estimating traffic

 Estimated traffic stats will usually give you a good starting point, but you can tell a lot about the popularity of a website by manually checking a few things, such as: